 "If this was just another money-losing wealthy person’s activity, I don’t see how it scales.
 We don’t take passengers, we don’t do trips, we don’t do rides.
 We’re doing an expedition."

 Rush has attempted two expeditions to the famous wreckage site in recent years, but both failed due to unforeseen problems.
 His 2018 expedition was scuttled when his submarine was badly damaged after it was struck by lightning, while his 2019 attempts were thwarted when he ran into last-minute problems with the vendors of the mother ship.
-He plans to use small research ships for the 2021 expedition.
+He plans to use small research ships for future expeditions.

 His company has completed deepsea missions off the Bahamas and at the Hudson Canyon in the Atlantic Ocean off New York, but the Titanic is the coup de grace.

 "There are better wrecks," Rush told Bloomberg, "maybe even more important wrecks, but people don’t know what they are, and it’s hard to sell something when somebody doesn’t know."

 Rush worked with Boeing and NASA to create Titan - the submarine that will undertake the expeditions to the Titanic.

 The submarine can reach depths of 2.5 miles and can dive at a speed of 55 meters per second.
 There is a small bathroom on board and Rush plans to play music during the 90-minute descent.